Generic name: Felbamate Tablets (FEL ba mate)

 - Feeling very tired or weak.

-- Patients who take this medicine (felbamate tablets) may be at a greater risk of having thoughts or actions of suicide.
-The risk may be greater in people who have had these thoughts or actions in the past.
-Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
-Call the doctor right away if any thoughts or actions of suicide occur.
+- Like other drugs that may be used for seizures, this medicine (felbamate tablets) may rarely raise the risk of suicidal thoughts or actions.
+The risk may be higher in people who have had suicidal thoughts or actions in the past.
+Call the doctor right away about any new or worse signs like depression; feeling nervous, restless, or grouchy; panic attacks; or other changes in mood or behavior.
+Call the doctor right away if any suicidal thoughts or actions occur.

 What are some other side effects of Felbamate Tablets?